PaulWebster/RadioFrance/README.md

 **0.1.5 06-Feb-2017**

-Add alternate URLs for FIP stations and make them (all in one) selectable.
-Makes more tracks have images but updates might not be as timely.
+Add alternate URLs for FIP stations and make them (all in one) selectable Makes more tracks have images but updates might not be as timely